-This morning, visit the iconic palace of Potala, the largest monastery in the world.
+After breakfast this morning, visit the iconic palace of Potala, the largest monastery in the world.
 Sitting atop Red Mountain, the Potala Palace is painted in a traditional Tibetan blend of deep red and stark white.
 At the Potala Palace there are over 1000 steps.
 Next, visit Norbulingka, Lhasa's answer to Beijing's Summer Palace, set in parkland just outside the city.
-Enjoy lunch at Snowland Restaurant.
+Enjoy lunch at Snowland restaurant.